Diderot-Language/examples/dprobe/README.md

 the `-F` is interpreted as starting a new option.
 Even though `-F` is valid field operation in Diderot, `(-1)*F` is used to avoid the `argparse` annoyance.

-This makes [an image](ref/ddro-probes.png) that shows the 10 results above in scan-line order (some awkwardness from first making gray-scale images into RGB):
+This makes [an image](ref/ddro-probes.png) showing the 10 results above in scan-line order (some awkwardness from first making gray-scale images into RGB):

 	unu join -i ddro-{val,sin,neg,gmag,htrc,hdet,hnrm,hngm}.png -a 2 |